aggiovato/full-stack-open/part2/rest-countries/README.md

 ![Rest Countries app preview](./src/assets/rest_countries_preview.png)

-This is a simple app that fetches data from the [restcountries](https://restcountries.com/) API and displays the information in a list.
+This is a simple app that fetches data from the [restcountries](https://studies.cs.helsinki.fi/restcountries/) API and displays the information in a list.
 The app also includes a search feature to filter countries by name.
+It also fetches weather data for the capital of each country and displays it in a separate section -> [Weather Data](https://studies.cs.helsinki.fi/weather-data/).

 ## Features

 - Fetch and display country data from the restcountries API
+- Fetch and display weather data for the capital of each country
 - Search countries by name

 ## Getting Started